noqdev/iambic/README.md

 #### Design Decisions
 Why write to disk?
 So we don't have to hold everything in memory which could get rough for tenants with hundreds of accounts.
-Instead, we keep a small ref to the role instead.
+Instead, we keep a small ref to the role.

 #### TODO
 Creating the template has been done* but haven't verified the templates are valid